mdiebolt/docco-service/index.coffee.md

     fileName = null
     baseName = null

-Determine is the file is CoffeeScript with embedded Markdown
+Determine is the file is CoffeeScript with embedded Markdown.
+We need to special case this since Docco compiles that into `<file_name>.coffee.html`

     hasMarkdownExtension = (str) ->
       str.indexOf(".md") > 0

+Output path of the file Docco compiles.
+Replace the `.coffee.html` that Docco adds if we are dealing with a `.coffee.md` file.

+    docsPath = (fileName) ->
+      path = "docs/#{baseName}.coffee.html"
+      path = path.replace(".coffee", "") unless hasMarkdownExtension(fileName)
+      path

+Path to the source code that is being Docco'd

+    sourcePath = (fileName) ->
+      "docs/#{fileName}"

-Figure out the file extension based on the request URL
+Set the fileName and baseName based on the request URL

-    setFileName = (str) ->
+    setFileInfo = (str) ->
       [_..., fileName] = str.split("/")
       [baseName, extensions...] = fileName.split(".")